Victorvikson1996/FansDAO/README.md

 # FansDAO

 ## What is this?
+A Football FansDAO where fans can make there own decision .
 I made this DAO to democratize the decision making process- I've since had steak 😋

 lol. i wanted to try out thirdweb- this was a random use case ;)